MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 - *location*
   - "type": "string",
   - "description": "Allows to configure the Azure region where the resources should be deployed.
-Only tested at this time on North Europe and West Eurpope."
+Only tested at this time on North Europe and West Europe."

 - *resourceGroupNames*
   - "type": "string",
-  - "description": "Allows to configure the specific resource group where the resources associated to that serice would be deployed.
+  - "description": "Allows to configure the specific resource group where the resources associated to that service would be deployed.
 You can define the same resource group name for all resources in a test environment to simplify management and deletion after finishing with the evaluation."

 - *deployLogWorkspace*
   - "type": "bool",